Circuit Technology Center 22 Parkridge Road

 2. Apply the thermal parting tip to the coating using light pressure.
 The coating material will either soften or granulate.
 Polyurethanes will soften, and epoxies will granulate.
 The tip temperature should be regulated to a point where it will effectively "break down" the coating without scorching or charring.
 (See Figure 1)

 3. Gradually reduce the coating thickness around the component body without contacting the board surface.
-Clip leads of component parts that are known to be faulty, thus permitting removal of the part body separately from leads and solder joints.
+Clip leads of component parts that are known to be faulty, thus permitting the removal of the part body separately from leads and solder joints.
 Low-pressure air or a brush should be used to remove the loosened coating.

-4. Once the sufficient coating has been removed, leaving only a small bonded joint between the part body and printed board, heat the component body with the thermal parting tool or hot air jet to weaken the bond beneath the component.
+4. Once a sufficient coating has been removed, leaving only a small bonded joint between the part body and printed board, heat the component body with the thermal parting tool or hot air jet to weaken the bond beneath the component.

 5. Lift the component body free of the printed board using small pliers.

-Procedure - Hot Air Method
+Hot Air Method

 2. Apply the heated air jet to the work area.
-Apply light pressure using a wood stick or other non-marring tool to remove the softened or overcured coating.
+Apply light pressure using a wooden stick or other non-marring tool to remove the softened or overcured coating.
 All coating around individual leads, solder joints, and component bodies can be removed in this manner.
 (See Figure 2)

 3. When the coating has been removed, use the appropriate solder extraction method to remove components if needed.